Three unfair questions and how to handle them

 Before answering, be careful.
 Make sure your answer cannot be edited to make your organization seem opposed to environmentally sustainable business practices.
 Your answer to this question may look something like this:

 “I’m glad you asked about the environment.
-Our organization cares deeply about the environment and has been recognized for shrinking the carbon footprint of our manufacturing facilities and the waste reduction associated with our product packaging.
+Our organization cares deeply about the environment and has been recognized for shrinking the carbon footprint of our manufacturing facilities and reducing the waste associated with our product packaging.
 It’s also important to note that many of our retail locations do recycle waste, and we are working with local governments to increase that number with each passing year.”

 By constructing your response this way, first and foremost you reaffirm your concern for the environment and share concrete ways in which you are acting on that concern.
 You then debunk the myth that your retail locations don’t recycle while indicating that due to organizational efforts, the number of locations that do recycle is increasing.